ECS171-Group9/genre-prediction-app/README.md

 ## Development server

 Run `gunicorn wsgi:app` with appropriate dependencies installed to run application locally, this is also how it is deployed on Heroku.

-Run `ng serve` for a dev server.
-(This will serve through Angular not Flask as we have it deployed on Heroku) Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Make sure to use `ng build --configuration=production` prior to launching the webserver (gunicorn) for the first time.
+You also want to re-build after you make any changes locally for them to show up when you restart the webserver.

 ## Code scaffolding